 What should you consider before getting a dog?

-Before getting a dog, you should understand that it is not a toy or gadget that you can replace or update with another.
+Before getting a dog, you should understand that it is not a toy or gadget you can replace or update with another.
 It is a living being with specific characteristics, preferences, and habits.
 Here are the main factors to consider when deciding what type of dog you require:

 1. Understand dogs are a lifetime commitment